Support Worker - Waking Nights

 - Full job specification is attached below.

-- Knowledge of or qualification in British Sign Language or similar is desirable ( BSL / Makaton etc.)
+- Knowledge of or qualification in British Sign Language or similar is beneficial ( BSL / Makaton etc.)

 - Full person specification is attached below.